1:1 meetings

 What's most important about feedback isn't the moment itself, but how it's provided.
 Many companies use "performance management" meetings once a year to judge people.
 These meetings are "performance based," and they create an environment where employees feel judged, not recognized.
 Feedback that is meaningful and contextual is more effective.

-Meaningful feedback is created when a manager engages with employees at a personal level, and that engagement leads to meaningful conversations.
-But meaningful conversation isn't easy, especially if managers aren't used to it.
+Meaningful feedback is created when a manager engages with employees at a personal level, and that employee engagement leads to meaningful conversations.
+But having a meaningful conversation isn't easy, especially if managers aren't used to it.

 Here are some tips for making meaningful conversations a part of your everyday work.